IU Residents

 Open enrollment and benefit changes

 At other times of the year, there are some changes you can make if you have a qualifying life event, such as marriage/divorce, birth of a child, or you become eligible for Medicaid/Medicare.
-You can also enroll in or change your HSA at any time during the year.

 Can’t find the information you’re looking for?